Love: Forever Changes

 At the end, Arthur Lee invokes the idea contained in the title:

 Then you should be the first to want to make this change

 And for everyone who thinks that life is just a game

 Do you like the part you’re playing?

-Love didn’t.
-The group broke up.
-Arthur Lee spent more than a decade in jail for a gun violation.
-And now here is ‘Forever Changes,’ re-mixed, even better, fresh as a spring morning in Los Angeles almost 40 years ago.
+And now here is ‘Forever Changes,’ re-mixed, even better, fresh as a spring morning in Los Angeles 50 years ago.
 Oh, dear.
 That long ago?